 Guess what: We had municipal elections in April 2017.
 And out of all candidates, I was the one getting most votes in whole Kainuu.
 546 votes, when the second best got a bit less than 400.
 Me – youngish Green lady got most of the votes in Kainuu!
 The world really seems to be changing.

 After that I was leading the preparation of the agriculture policy paper in the Finnish Green party.
 I have also been writing a lot about the sustainable forestry.
-This active writing eventually led to the invitation to Linnan juhlat (this famous hand-shaking party we have on our Independence Day where 2000 invitees shake hands with the president and half a million people watch it from TV).
+This active writing eventually led to the invitation to Linnan juhlat (this famous hand-shaking party we have on our Independence Day where 2000 invitees shake hands with the president and almost two million people watch it from TV).